Natal kicks of compact objects: Indirect observational constraints on kicks

 \subsection{Retention in globular clusters}

 Nearly 350 pulsars are known to exist in Galactic globular clusters\footnote{\url{https://www3.mpifr-bonn.mpg.de/staff/pfreire/GCpsr.html}}.
 These clusters have escape velocities of only a few tens of km s$^{-1}$, almost always less than 50 km s$^{-1}$.
 This has presented a challenge for at least the past 30 years: only a few percent of single pulsar velocities fall below 50 km s$^{-1}$ and could thus be retained in globular clusters \citep{Drukier:1996}.
 Pulsars born in binaries could have a higher chance of being retained due to the extra inertia provided by the binary companions.
-However, typical single-pulsar kicks would disrupt most wide binaries, and the overwhelming majority of neutron stars would still escape globular clusters, which appears to be inconsistent with the large observed populations once observational selection effects are accounted for \citep{Pfahl:2002}.
+However, typical single-pulsar kicks would disrupt most wide binaries, and the overwhelming majority of NSs would still escape globular clusters, which appears to be inconsistent with the large observed populations once observational selection effects are accounted for \citep{Pfahl:2002}.

 This suggests that there must be a significant low-kick channel that is not observed in the single-pulsar population.
 One possibility, mentioned in Section \ref{s:pulsars}, is that low natal kicks are preferentially received in tight interacting binaries, with the resulting pulsars remaining locked up in such binaries and thus missing from the isolated-pulsar population.
 One example could be electron capture supernovae whose progenitors transferred mass to their companions \citep{Willcox:2021}.
-Another could be white dwarf accretors becoming neutron stars through accretion induced collapse.
+Another could be white dwarf accretors becoming NSs through accretion induced collapse.

-It should be noted that neutron stars in globular clusters have an increased probability of being recycled through dynamical interactions, which enhances their long-term detectability \citep{SigurdssonPhinney:1995}.
-However, the actual number of neutron stars in globular clusters is not known, with large error bars on the number of undetected objects due to the unknown luminosity function \citep{Chennamangalam:2012}.
-Meanwhile, some neutron stars may be ejected through subsequent dynamical interactions after the initial natal kicks.
-It is therefore not trivial to accurately determine the actual fraction of retained neutron stars in globular clusters and to use it as a precise constraint on the kick distribution.
+It should be noted that NSs in globular clusters have an increased probability of being recycled through dynamical interactions, which enhances their long-term detectability \citep{SigurdssonPhinney:1995}.
+However, the actual number of NSs in globular clusters is not known, with large error bars on the number of undetected objects due to the unknown luminosity function \citep{Chennamangalam:2012}.
+Meanwhile, some NSs may be ejected through subsequent dynamical interactions after the initial natal kicks.
+It is therefore not trivial to accurately determine the actual fraction of retained NSs in globular clusters and to use it as a precise constraint on the kick distribution.